 By way of example, private personal injuries are injuries sustained in road accidents or in a person’s leisure time.

 If you wish to be covered for expenses related to home transport in the case of severe illness or death, you should take out private insurance.
-Other insurances could be a personal accident insurance, a house contents insurance and – if you have a car – a comprehensive motor insurance.
+Other insurances could be personal accident insurance, house contents insurance, and – if you have a car – comprehensive motor insurance.

 Industrial injuries' insurance

 It is the obligation of the employer to ensure that all employees are covered in the case of injuries at work.
 It is, however, recommended to check with the Danish employer whether such insurance has been taken out.

 An industrial injury covers two different concepts - Accidents at work and Occupational diseases.
 In order for you to get compensation or other benefits, you need to have your injury recognized as an industrial injury.

 Besides health insurance, there are other social security schemes, mainly for people in employment.
 The schemes are financed through taxes, and contribution is compulsory: